forestgrape/people_interactions/conflicts/ru_ukr_conflict.md

 #### NATO Reforms/Reorientation
 * Increase transparency.
-* Clearer (more purpose and actions defining) statutes and possibly a focus more on defense. <!-- possibly only weapon exports to country which adhere certain principles of humanity such as no death sentence, an overall fair legal system, local self determination for example by decentralization -->
+* Clearer (more purpose and actions defining) statutes and possibly a focus more on defense - in actions for example reducing offensive weapons. <!-- possibly only weapon exports to country which adhere certain principles of humanity such as no death sentence, an overall fair legal system, local self determination for example by decentralization -->
-* Open interstate cooperations to manage the challenges we face - the NATO expertise is broad
+* Open interstate cooperations to manage the challenges we face - the NATO expertise is broad.
 * A focus on tasks such as crisis management and state-independent threats such as terrorism ([NATO counter Terrorism](#nato-counter-terrorism-reference-curriculum)).

 ##### Refs NATO Reforms